werf/werf/docs/pages/introduction.md

             class="introduction-presentation__slide-img" />
             <div class="introduction-presentation__slide-text">
                 <div class="introduction-presentation__slide-title">
-                    8. Build and publish only those images which do not exist in the Docker Registry (if any).
+                    8. Build and publish only those images that do not exist in the Docker Registry (if any).
                 </div>
             </div>
         </div>